DSpace/RestContract/scripts/index-discovery.md

 ## Conclusion/QuickGuide:

-The Index-Discovery script is a powerful tool for managing the Discovery Solr search index in DSpace.
+The index-discovery script is a powerful tool for managing the Discovery Solr search index in DSpace.
 With this script, you can add, update, or remove items, collections, or communities from the index, as well as clean, delete, or rebuild the index from scratch.
 By using the various options available in the script, you can keep your Discovery Solr search index up-to-date and ensure that your users are able to find the content they need in DSpace.